 "I would not recommend using MAID for a file system," said Flanders.
 "It's perfectly fine for backups or off-line data."

-, with a 60-drive extension tray, to eliminate the spin-up latency
+SATABeast, with a 60-drive extension tray, to eliminate the spin-up

 Flanders said even though the Copan VTL consumes less power than the Nexsan SATABeast, it's not a significant enough difference given that both consume considerably less than a traditional disk array.
 Flanders estimated that he will get more than 50% power savings with the Nexsan storage over traditional disk trays.